QEDjl-project/QEDbase.jl/README.md

 [![Coverage](https://codecov.io/gh/qedjl/QEDbase.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/qedjl/QEDbase.jl)
 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)

-This is `QEDbase.jl`, a julia package which provides the general data structures for calculations in relativistic particle physics.

 This package is part of the `QuantumElectrodynamics.jl` library.
 For the description of the interoperability with other packages of `QuantumElectrodynamics.jl` see [docs](https://qedjl-project.github.io/QuantumElectrodynamics.jl/dev/).

-## Current features
+## Interfaces

-- Generic interface for Lorentz vectors
-- concrete implementations of static and mutable Lorentz-vector/four-momentum types
-- general Dirac bi-spinors, its adjoint counterpart as well as Dirac matrices
-- particle spinors, i.e. solutions of Dirac's equation in momentum space
-- Dirac's gamma matrices
+- **Lorentz vector:** enabling types to be used as Lorentz vector
+- **Particle:** particles with a mass, a charge, and all that.
+- **Computation model:** physical model, e.g. perturbative QED, to be used in calculations
+- **Scattering process:** generic description of a scattering process to be used in calculations.
+- **Differential probability:** common building blocks for the calculation of differential probabilities and cross-sections.
+- **Phase spaces:** common functions to define phase spaces and work with phase space points.

 ## Installation

-To install the current stable version of `QEDbase.jl` you may use the standard julia package manager within the julia REPL
+To install the current stable version of `QEDbase.jl` you may use the standard Julia package manager within the Julia REPL

 ```julia
 julia> using Pkg